OpenGeoportal/Data-Ingest/README.md

 For improving the speed of downloads, we implemented a file cache, which stores physical files on disk.
 The cache uses a memory structure (an hashmap), to store the references to the physical files.
 ## Cache Parameters
 When the application starts, the file cache is initialized with three parameters, which are set on the application.properties file:
-* cache.capacity: the limit of the cache on disk (in bytes)
+* `cache.capacity`: the limit of the cache on disk (in bytes)
-* cache path: the disk path of the cache
+* `cache path`: the disk path of the cache
-* cache.name: the name of the cache, which will be the name of subdirectory, under `cache.path`
+* `cache.name`: the name of the cache, which will be the name of a subdirectory, to be created under under `cache.path`

 ## Cache Initialization & Termination
 The `cache.path` parameter can be empty, in which case it will default to the `TMP` directory of the OS.
 All other variables are mandatory.

-As an example, for cache.path=/tmp and cache.name=cache, a directory named `/tmp/cache` would be created on startup.
+As an example, for _cache.path=/tmp_ and _cache.name=cache_, a directory named `/tmp/cache` would be created on startup.
 If that directory already existed, and had adequated permissions, it would be reused; otherwise an error would be thrown.
 Please not that any errors in the cache initialization would cause the application to not start.

 When the application exits, the cache directory is emptied and removed.